 To be honest, we're not exactly certain.
 We have many theories but no one knows for sure why our properties sell faster than the traditionally listed properties.
 Here are a few of our best guesses:

 Home owners know their properties, their neighbors, and their neighborhoods better than agents.This is pretty obvious.
 If an agent has a dozen houses listed at one time, how well does he/she know any of them?

 Home owners have an incentive to maximize their sale price while agents have an incentive to reduce their marketing costs.This point was illustrated by the folks over at Freakonomics when they uncovered a major discrepancy between the pace of price reductions for agent-owned properties compared to agent-listed properties.
 Have a look for yourself on their blog.

 Our reduced transaction fees speed up the process.This is our preferred, and somewhat self-serving answer.
 Reduced transaction fees allow deals to come together faster because both the buyer and seller benefit.
 We have actually seen this in practice.
 When two identical properties are listed on the same street, ours will almost always sell first.
-Our maximum transaction fee is 4.25% compared to 6% or even 7% for some other Realtors.
-That gives our clients a competitive advantage over properties listed by full service agencies in all negotiations.
+Our lower transaction fees give our clients a competitive advantage over properties listed by full service agencies in all negotiations.